-Communication cost is another important metric, especially because some companies may not care about performance as much as they care about operating expenditures.
-Even though line delay may be longer, they will send packets over their own lines rather than through the public lines that cost money for usage time.
+Communication cost is another important metric, especially because some companies may about performance as much as they care about operating expenditures.
+Even though the delay may be longer, they will send packets over their own lines rather than through the send lines that cost money for usage time.

-1.12 Network Protocol
+Network Protocol

 Routed protocols are transported by routing protocols across an inter network.
+In general,

-In general, routed protocols in this context also are referred to as network protocols.
-These network protocols perform a variety of functions required for communication between user applications in source and destination devices, and these functions can differ widely among protocol suites.
-Network protocols occur at the upper four layers of the OSI reference model: the transport layer, the session layer, the presentation layer, and the application layer.
+These network protocols perform a variety of functions required for communication user applications in source and destination devices, and these functions can differ among protocol suites.
+Network protocols occur at the upper four layers of the OSI model: the transport layer, the session layer, the presentation layer, and the model: the transport layer, the session layer, the presentation layer, and the

 Confusion about the terms routed protocol and routing protocol is common.
-Routed protocols are protocols that are routed over an inter network.
-Examples of such protocols are the Internet Protocol (IP), DEC net, AppleTalk, Novell NetWare, OSI, Banyan VINES, and Xerox Network System (XNS).
-Routing protocols, on the other hand, are protocols that implement routing algorithms.
-Put simply, routing protocols direct protocols through an inter network.
-Examples of these protocols include Interior Gateway Routing Protocol (IGRP), Enhanced Interior Gateway Routing Protocol (Enhanced IGRP), Open Shortest Path First (OSPF), Exterior Gateway Protocol (EGP), Border Gateway Protocol (BGP), Intermediate System to Intermediate System (IS-IS), and Routing Information Protocol (RIP).
-Routed and routing protocols are discussed in detail later.
+Routed cools are protocols that are routed over an inter network.
+Examples of such protocols are Internet Protocol (IP), DEC net, AppleTalk, Novell NetWare, OSI, Banyan VINES, and Network System (XNS).
+Routing protocols, on the other hand, are protocols that internet routing algorithms.
+Put simply, routing protocols direct protocols through an inter event.
+Examples of these protocols include Interior Gateway Routing Protocol (IGRP), Examples of these protocol (EGP), Border Gateway Protocol (BGP), Intermediate to Intermediate System (IS-IS), and Routing Information Protocol (RIP).
+Routed and events protocols are discussed in detail later.

-Routed protocol is any network protocol that provides enough information in its network layer address to allow a packet to be forwarded from one host to another host based on the addressing scheme user information.

-Routed protocols define the field formats and use within a packet.
-Packets are generally conveyed from end system to end system.
-The Internet Protocol (IP) as shown in figure 1-5.
+Routed protocol is any network protocol that provides enough information in its network layer address to allow a packet to be forwarded from one host to another host based on the addressing scheme user information. from end system to end system.
+The Internet Protocol (IP) as shown in figure 1-6.

-Routing protocol supports a routed protocol by providing mechanisms for sharing routing information.
+routing protocol supports a routed protocol by providing mechanisms for sharing routing routing.
 Routing protocol messages move between the routers.
-A routing protocol allows the routers to communicate with other routers to update and maintain tables.
-TCP/IP examples of routing protocols are:
+A routing protocol allows routers to communicate with other routers to update and maintain tables.
+TCP/IP examples routing protocols are: